eduardolmedeiros/monitoring-fleet/README.md

 This is a playground that creates a monitoring environment by using gitOps principles.

+We gonna create two repositories:

+  * fluxcd-monitoring-lab
+    this repository has all fluxcd system resources

+  * monitoring-fleet
+    this repository has all infrastructure monitoring resources (nginx ingress, prometheus, alert-manager, grafana)

 ## Features

   * k8s cluster running on docker via kind